tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 There are a couple different approaches to register allocation, but in this post we'll focus on *linear scan of SSA*.
-Throughout this post, we'll use an example SSA code snippet from Wimmer 2010, adapted from phi-SSA to block-argument-SSA.
-Wimmer's code snippet is between the arrows and we add some filler (as alluded to in the paper):
+Throughout this post, we'll use an example SSA code snippet from Wimmer2010, adapted from phi-SSA to block-argument-SSA.
+Wimmer2010's code snippet is between the arrows and we add some filler (as alluded to in the paper):

 ```